-With most acne care products, price is not a good indicator of quality.
+With most acne care products, price is not a good indicator of quality1.
 The most expensive products tend to be the least effective.
-When it comes to choosing an acne device for home treatment, however, usually you do in fact get what you pay for.
+When it comes to choosing an acne device for home treatment, however, you usually do get what you pay for.
 Let’s take a look at some of the options for home acne treatment and how well they work.

 Without any preparation of the skin, these devices just about never work.
 If they are not placed directly over a blackhead, they just leave little red rings or tiny cuts on healthy skin.
 If they are placed directly over a blackhead, more often than not they will just leave little red rings or tiny cuts around the blackhead.
 This makes the blackhead more noticeable, not less.

-You can prepare your skin by holding a warm (not hot) moist clean washcloth to the skin for 10 to 20 minutes, or by using a glycolic acid (AHA) or salicylic acid (BHA) product on the skin.
+You can prepare your skin4 by holding a warm (not hot), moist, clean washcloth to the skin for 10 to 20 minutes, or by using a glycolic acid (AHA) or salicylic acid (BHA) product on the skin.
 But if you take these steps first, the blackhead is just as likely to come out on its own as it is to come out with the help of the blackhead extractor.

 People who have fair, oily, non-reactive skin (that is, they don’t experience redness and inflammation easily) sometimes get good results with heating devices for the skin.
 People who have sensitive skin, or who have dark skin tones, usually do not.

-Blue and red light therapy works although it is not an instant cure.
+Blue and red light therapy works, although it is not an instant cure8.
 Users typically notice about half as many blemishes after 4 to 6 weeks.
 Further improvement depends on the rest of your skin care routine.
 It is still necessary to do daily cleansing and weekly exfoliation with alpha- or beta-hydroxy acids.

 The key to success with any blue or red light therapy device for acne is to use it in moderation.
 The directions will tell you to use the device just 15 minutes a day.
 Using the lamp for an hour a day, or sitting so close to the lamp that you burn your skin, does not help you clear up pimples.
 It just dries out your skin so it becomes more susceptible to blackheads and whiteheads.
-Even if you spent your whole paycheck on a blue light lamp, don’t try to get clear skin overnight.
+Even if you spend your whole paycheck on a blue light lamp, you are not likely to get clear skin overnight.
 Blue and red light therapy help bring and keep acne under control, and they don’t have side effects if used as directed, but they are not a miracle cure for acne.